18 wheels and a heart to serve

 BOBBY ROSS JR. is Editor-in-Chief of The Christian Chronicle.
 Reach him at [email protected].

 “Every morning when I get up, I say, ‘Lord, what are we doing now?
 What do you got for me today?’”

-Editor-in-Chief Bobby Ross Jr. first interviewed the Marsalises before the one-year anniversary of Hurricane Katrina in 2006.
-Since then, he has made repeated trips to New Orleans to update Christian Chronicle readers on their experience.
-For the first time, he has compiled those stories into this single narrative.
+Note from Bobby Ross Jr.: I first interviewed the Marsalises before the one-year anniversary of Hurricane Katrina in 2006.
+Since then, I’ve made repeated trips to New Orleans to update Christian Chronicle readers on their experience.
+For the first time, I’ve compiled those stories into this single narrative.

 Subscribe today to receive more inspiring articles like this one delivered straight to your inbox twice a month.

 Your donation helps us not only keep our quality of journalism high, but helps us continue to reach more people in the Churches of Christ community.